top of page

 • Development of strategies for agency protocols.

-• Identify support within the framework of the agency.
+• Identify support within the agency's framework.

 • Self-examination of own skills.